DJC339/ironwood-renos/documents/LQIP-README.md

 - Quotes: Use straight quotes ("), not curly quotes.
 - Dev server flicker: Live Server + disabled cache can exaggerate flashes.
 The safe preload + normal link pattern prevents FOUC on normal loads.
 - Cleanup: You can delete `tmp/` after verifying.
+- Fade‑in is optional: For best performance and simplicity, we chose to show the hero image immediately (no JS fade).
+If desired, a short, motion‑aware fade can be added later as a purely aesthetic enhancement.

 ## Rollback